 For those who don’t like dark chocolate, but like the taste of chocolate, but don’t want to eat products containing milk, go for a bourneville next time!

 I’ve never been the biggest fan personally, but pot noodle is a proper option when it comes to the munchies.

 But are pot noodles vegan?

 You’d be surprised to know that the following flavours: Sweet and Sour, Beef and Tomato (I Know -_-), as well as Chinese Chicken are also free of animal products.

 Non-vegan flavours include: Chicken & mushroom, Chilli Beef, Sticky Rib and Original curry.
 Could be a quick fix for those who don’t want to cook.

 Just make sure you check beforehand, but some pot noodle flavours are accidentally vegan.

 Although it’s another one on the list that says “chicken” on it, on the website itself it says that this is suitable for vegetarians, and the list of ingredients doesn’t seem to show any traces of egg or milk, or more importantly CHICKEN.

 So for those who prefer a bowl of rice when the hunger strikes, this easy option should be perfect for you!

-Those were some accidentally vegan snacks that you may or may not have known were vegan!
+Those were some accidentally vegan snacks available in the UK that you may or may not have known were vegan!